ADVANCED LAPAROSCOPIC SURGERY

 ALS is just another component of our mission to offer the most advanced, patient-focused bariatric surgery program in Arkansas.

 We want to make sure you’re fully informed about the different surgical techniques available to you so that you can make the best decision for your health.
-At Roller Weight Loss & Advanced Surgery, we perform our weight loss procedures using ALS, which we believe is the safest and most effective way to surgical method.
+At Roller Weight Loss & Advanced Surgery, we perform our weight loss procedures using ALS, which we believe is the safest and most effective surgical method.

 Robotic-assisted surgery is just another form of ALS.
 In this case, a robot is used by the surgeon sitting at a console to perform the surgery.
 Our surgeons are able to perform robotic surgery whenever necessary.

 However, it should be noted that there are no differences in patient outcomes in robotic surgery compared with ALS as they are both minimally invasive techniques.
 Robotic surgery does not have a role in bariatric surgery, as it has only been shown to increase the length of the surgeries as well as the cost with no improvement in risk of complications.